pudly/schmopera-hugo/content/articles/toni-castells-new-operas-new-science.md

 lastmod = "2016-07-06T16:09:00-06:00"
-preamble = "On July 6th, 7:30pm at St. James', 197 Picadilly, Tête à Tête presents the world premiere of Toni Castells' *2045: The Year Man Becomes Immortal?* The piece explores immortality and human scientific advancements, and Castells gave us a fascinating interview about what it means to tell stories of our future through opera, an art form full of history.\n\n\"*2045* has served its purpose in the sense that it has overcome my own fear of death, it has shifted it completely actually, and has made me understand why I'm here.\"" publishDate = "2016-07-05T19:43:00-06:00" short_description = "\"Science and technology have always fascinated me but at times I've wondered if they are slowly distancing us from our true nature and true purpose.
-My work is a diary of my existence, about what issues interest or trouble me at a particular stage of life, so I use my music as a cathartic experience to deal with these issues and try and understand them.\"" slug = "toni-castells-new-operas-new-science" title = "Toni Castells: new operas, &amp; new science"
+preamble = "On July 6th, 7:30pm at St. James', 197 Picadilly, Tête à Tête presents the world premiere of Toni Castells' *2045: The Year Man Becomes Immortal?* The piece explores immortality and human scientific advancements, and Castells gave us a fascinating interview about what it means to tell stories of our future through opera, an art form full of history.\n\n\"*2045* has served its purpose in the sense that it has overcome my own fear of death, it has shifted it completely actually, and has made me understand why I'm here.\"" publishDate = "2016-07-05T19:43:00-06:00" short_description = "&quot;Science and technology have always fascinated me but at times I&#039;ve wondered if they are slowly distancing us from our true nature and true purpose.
+My work is a diary of my existence, about what issues interest or trouble me at a particular stage of life, so I use my music as a cathartic experience to deal with these issues and try and understand them.&quot;" slug = "toni-castells-new-operas-new-science" title = "Toni Castells: new operas, &amp; new science"
 +++